insure logo

 Which companies have the cheapest car insurance for teen drivers in Washington, D.C.?

-In Washington, D.C., GEICO offers the cheapest car insurance for teen drivers, with average premiums of $6,951 per year or $579 per month.
+In Washington, D.C., GEICO offers the most affordable coverage for teen drivers, with average premiums starting at $6,951 annually or $579 per month.

 “Teenagers and seniors are riskier drivers, so they often pay more for auto insurance than other policyholders in different age groups,” says Chong Gao, director of product management R&D at Mercury Insurance.
 “For teenagers, the lack of driving experience is a significant factor that impacts their rates; younger drivers with little experience behind the wheel tend to pay higher insurance premiums.”

-The chart below shows average premiums for teens in Washington, D.C.:
+The table below shows average teen car insurance premiums in Washington, D.C.:

 CompanyAverage annual premiumAverage monthly premium